Intel Realsense D435iby Intel

 $D435NearestDistanceCM - nearest distance detected

-$D435NearestDistanceDegree - nearest degree of the nearest distance CM variable.
+$D435NearestDistanceDegree - nearest degree of the closest distance CM variable.

 ARC Navigation Messaging System